niekcandaele/feature-creep/Readme.md

 ### resjon

 Contains a very rudimentary (it's a hackathon after all :)) ORM.
 This is where most of the business logic lives.

+# redisearch

+Contains a client and the logic for searching existing questions.
+When a user creates a session and adds their own question(s), these questions are stored and indexed by RediSearch.
+Users who later want to search for questions will see these as recommendations.
+These recommendations can easily be added to a new session.

 ### test